FarisZR/knocker-cli/docs/architecture.md

 1. **Health Check**: It first checks the `/health` endpoint of the remote API to ensure it is available.
 2. **IP Detection & Knocking**: The service operates in one of two modes:
-    - **Simple Mode (Default):** If no `ip_check_url` is configured, the service sends a "knock" request to the API at each interval.
-It does not check its own IP.
+    - **Simple Mode (Default):** If no `ip_check_url` is configured, the service schedules knocks based on the best-known TTL.
+It starts with the configured TTL and adjusts to the TTL reported by the API response, aiming to refresh the whitelist when roughly 90% of the TTL has elapsed.
+When no TTL is known, the loop falls back to a 5-minute cadence.
 The remote API is responsible for identifying the client's IP from the request and updating the whitelist.
     - **Comparison Mode (Optional):** If an `ip_check_url` is provided, the service first fetches its public IP from that URL.
 It compares this IP to the last known IP.
 If they are different, it then sends a "knock" request to the API to whitelist the new address.

-When a configuration TTL is supplied, the loop shortens its effective interval so a knock is issued once roughly 90% of the TTL has elapsed (leaving a 10% buffer) while never running more frequently than configured.
+The polling cadence in this mode is controlled by the `check_interval` setting.

 ### 5. API Client